kghose/lego-scifi/10497-moc/Readme.md

-# Sting Ray: Deep space explorer (MOC): Alternate build for the 10497 set
+# (MOC) Stingray: Deep space explorer.
+Alternate build for 10497

 ## Play features

-TODO
+1. Spacious main cabin with bridge, medi-bay, sleeping bays and more.
+1. Lift-off panel for easy accessibility to main cabin.
+1. Cargo bay with large swing out doors that launch jetpacks.
+1. Air-lock separates shirt sleeves main cabin environment from cargo bay.
+1. Cargo bay can be separated from main cabin, which turns into self-contained spaceship for shorter missions requiring more maneuverability.

 ## Homages to 10497